 This course provides you with hands on skills as it involves interactive restaurant sessions with real customers, work placement and industry excursions.
 So if you want to work in a restaurant, pub, café, resort, accommodation venue, function centre, music festival, corporate event or coffee shop in a wide variety of roles then Certificate III in Hospitality can help get you there.

-Please note evening sessions will only be timetables for restaurant practical service periods, approximately 12 sessions.
+Please note evening sessions will only be timetabled for restaurant practical service periods, approximately 12 sessions.

 Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate III in Hospitality.